Facebook

 License information was derived automatically

-This horizontal bar chart displays population (people) by country using the aggregation sum in Peru.
-The data is about cities.
+This horizontal bar chart displays land area (km²) by capital city using the aggregation sum in Peru.
+The data is filtered where the date is 2021.
+The data is about countries per year.

 Unemployment and poverty The unemployment rate of the Peruvian capital exceeded the 7.5 percent mark during March 2024.
 While the figure appears as quite an improvement over 2020 and 2021 data, when it reached over 16 percent, it still hasn't fully recovered to the figures before the COVID-19 pandemic.
 Likewise, the poverty rate presented a growing trend from 2017 to 2023, reaching 9.5 percent of Lima's residents living under the poverty line.